Windower/docs/_pages/linux.md

 1. Click **FINAL FANTASY XI Online** in the search results.
 1. Select **Full (US) Version with D8VK** and click **Install**.

+> **Backup Recommended**<br/>
+> At this point, you can start Final Fantasy XI from Lutris and update it.
+>
-At this point, you can start Final Fantasy XI from Lutris and update it.
-We recommend that you back up your game directory after updating  to save time if something goes wrong and you need to reinstall.
+> We strongly recommend that you back up your game directory after updating to save time if something goes wrong and you need to reinstall.
+If you plan to configure the gamepad, back up the game directory after doing so.

 ### (Optional) Configuring the Gamepad
 By default, gamepad support is not enabled in Final Fantasy XI.